You are sitting in your office

 surrounding Jena’s severance agreement were sketchy at best, we can all learn

 from her situation when facing being wrongfully fired from a job.

-attorney right away before signing an employment contract or a severance
+Call an attorney right away before signing an employment contract or a severance

 agreement.
 When employers offer different contracts to their employees, it is

 not because the employer is worried about preserving their employee’s legal

 rights.
 The employer is looking out for what is best for their business.
 Far